 This often starts at the front door with Arabic text on the lintel.
 Inside, framed verses from the Qur’an may be displayed, as well as pictures of famous mosques, usually in preference to family photographs.
 Other religious items could include prayer mats, copies of the Qur’an and an adhan clock to prompt five daily prayers.

-In many family homes, there will be frequent repetition of ritual and religious teachings.
+In many family homes, there will be a frequent repetition of ritual and religious teachings.
 The age at which children learn ritual prayer (salat) varies, but even if the ritual is not strictly observed five times a day, it is a core aspect of the embodied learning of Islam.
 Salat is a physical enactment of submission to Allah (the meaning of the term ‘Islam’).

 There is a subtle and embodied pedagogical process wherein children are gradually socialised into ways of thinking and doing.
 Behaviour is of central importance.
 Our youngest interviewees tended to describe what being a Muslim meant to them in terms of following a behavioural code.

-Formal learning is an important part of Muslim childhood.
+Formal learning is an important part of a Muslim childhood.
 Almost all children learn to read the Qur’an in Arabic and most do this in classes at mosques, in teachers’ homes, or in their own homes.
-It is very common for these classes to be attended several times a week and a popular pattern is to attend each day Monday to Friday from 5 to 7pm.
+It is very common for these classes to be attended several times a week and a popular pattern is to attend each day Monday to Friday from 5 to 7 pm.
 A minority also attend Islamic Studies classes for children.

 At home, there can be additional input from Islamic media such as TV channels and websites.
 The regimes of religious teaching in most UK Christian churches are relatively ‘light touch’ compared to those organised by mosques and Muslim families.

 Belief in the literal truth of the Qur’an is mainstream, rather than being a fringe ideology.
 This truth is seen to be timeless and not to be reinterpreted for the 21st century.
-Parents do emphasise some aspects of Islam more than others, and adapt religious practice to modern life, but they would be reluctant to admit any reinterpretation of the enduring Quranic truth.
+Parents do emphasise some aspects of Islam more than others and adapt religious practice to modern life, but they would be reluctant to admit any reinterpretation of the enduring Quranic truth.

 There is some variation across schools of thought, but most Sunni parents we interviewed either did not know their specific Islamic tradition or were unwilling to see themselves as anything other than Sunni.
 There was little evidence of any mixing between Sunni and Shi’a families

 Some of the youngest children in the study confused their religious identity with ethnic background.
-This is understandable, since a great deal of children’s time is spent with other families from the same ethnic background as their parents.
+This is understandable since a great deal of children’s time is spent with other families from the same ethnic background as their parents.

-There is some ideology of ‘apartism’ but for most it is more likely that the company of other Muslims, and especially those from the same ethnic and linguistic background, is just more comfortable and more familiar.
+There is some ideology of ‘apartism’ but for most, it is more likely that the company of other Muslims, and especially those from the same ethnic and linguistic background, is just more comfortable and more familiar.
 It also provides a guarantee (in theory) of a suitable moral framework for children.

 Time spent with people from the same ethnic background is not straightforwardly a choice for Muslims.
 Employment patterns are certainly racialised, and this may also be true for the housing market.
 In practice, attendance at most mosques is dominated by a single ethnic group.
 This can reinforce the identification of religion with ethnicity.
 However, as they get older, there will be an expectation that children identify first and foremost as Muslim, before any national or ethnic identification.